arangodb/arangojs/README.md

 #### collection.remove(documentHandle, [opts,] callback)

-Removes the document with the given *documentHandle* from the collection.
+Deletes the document with the given *documentHandle* from the collection.

 The *documentHandle* can be either the `_id` or the `_key` of a document in the collection.